ziphra/RRBS_analysis_glyphosate/methylKit.md

 1                        67                    0.03482093                       29                   0.01507175
 ```

-3. **Annotating differentially methylated regions/bases based on gene annotation:** the gene annotations can be read for a bed12 file.
+3. **Annotating differentially methylated regions/bases based on gene annotation:** the gene annotations can be read from a bed12 file.
 A GFF3 can be convert to a bed12 with the two scripts gtfToGenePred and genePredToBed from <http://hgdownload.cse.ucsc.edu/admin/exe/linux.x86_64/>.
 See [notes](<https://hgdownload.soe.ucsc.edu/downloads.html>) about 'permission denied' error

 ```